alexwine36/Portfolio/apps/portfolio/content/work/abrazo/index.md

 <!-- - Increased house closings by at least 10% every year through automation and reporting. -->

-- Planned and executed the transition from local server to a cloud server, increasing both employee file access speed and internet bandwidth onsite.
+- Planned and executed the transition from local to cloud server, increasing both employee file access speed and internet bandwidth onsite.

 - Managed department spending per annum through strategic procurement of equipment and services.